Documentation

 • Use GaggiMate’s software Auto-Tune feature in the PID Autotune page to generate PID values specific to your machine.
 This ensures the software can control temperature effectively and accurately.

-• Before reassembling your machine completely, test pulling a shot using the GaggiMate interface.
-Confirm that there are no leaks and that everything powers and functions as expected.
+• Before reassembling your machine completely, consider pulling a test shot using the GaggiMate interface.
+Confirm that there are no leaks.

-• If everything looks good, you’re ready to reassemble your machine.
+• If everything looks good, if you have no leaks, then you’re ready to reassemble your machine.

 Troubleshooting